mrontio/nir4s/docs/tensors.md

 | 1D storage array + indexer.                | Inductively defined.             |
 | Conclusion: use for reading in.            | Conclusion: export from dynamic. |

+**Why?** We can't predict anything the NIR graph, which has to be runtime-checked anyway, whilst you get a compile-time safe interface to reading NIR files.

 ## Comparison by example
 ### Creating
 - TensorDynamic